boazbk/tcs/lec_26_quantum_computing.md

 [^overhead]: This "99 percent" is a figure of speech, but not completely so.
 It seems that for many web servers, the TLS protocol (which based on the current non-lattice based systems would be completely broken by quantum computing) is responsible [for about 1 percent of the CPU usage](https://goo.gl/mHpYpm).

 [^Grover]: I am using the theorist' definition of conflating "significant" with "super-polynomial".
 [Grover's algorithm](https://goo.gl/NQVLLF) does offer a very generic _quadratic_ advantage in computation.
 Whether that quadratic advantage will  ever be good enough to offset in practice the significant overhead in building a quantum computer remains an open question.
 We also don't have evidence that super-polynomial speedups _can't_ be achieved for some problems outside the Factoring/Dlog or quantum simulation domains, and there is at least [one company](http://www.dwavesys.com/) banking on such speedups actually being feasible.

+> # {.remark title="Quantum computing and $\mathbf{NP}$" #quantumnp}
+Despite popular accounts of quantum computers as having variables that can take "zero and one at the same time"  and therefore can "explore an exponential number of possiblities simultaneously", their true power is much more subtle and nuanced.
+In particular, as far as we know, quantum computers do _not_ enable us to solve $\mathbf{NP}$ complete problems such as 3SAT.
+In particular it is believed that for every large enough $n$, the restriction of 3SAT to length $n$ cannot be solved by quantum circuits (or equivalently QNAND programs) of polynomial, or even subexponential size.
+However, [Grover's search algorithm](https://goo.gl/NQVLLF) does give a more modest advantage (namely, quadratic) for quantum computers over classical ones for problems in $\mathbf{NP}$.
+In particular, due to Grover's search algorithm, we know that the $k$-SAT problem for $n$ variables can be solved in time $O(2^{n/2}poly(n))$ on a quantum computer for every $k$.
+In contrast, the best known algorithms for $k$-SAT on a classical computer take roughly $2^{(1-\tfrac{1}{k})n}$ steps.

 ## The  computational model